statespace-tech/toolfront/README.md

 </div>

 > It's hard to ask AI about your data.
-Out-of-the-box models struggle to understand large databases and APIs, while fine-tuned models are expensive and brittle.
+Out-of-the-box models struggle to understand large databases, APIs, and documents, while fine-tuned models are expensive and brittle.
 ToolFront solves this by helping AI models discover and learn about your data on the fly, so they can quickly answer your questions.

 <br>
 <div align="center">